strasse34/pp5-drf-api/README.md

 - posts app: This app contains model, views, serializers, and urls for posts
 - comments app: This app contains model, views, serializers, and urls for comments
 - like app: This app contains model, views, serializers, and urls for like
-- rating app: This app contains model, views, serializers, and urls for rating
 - followers app: This app contains model, views, serializers, tests and urls for followers

-### Django Apps
-- settings.py: This file contains configuration settings for your Django project, such as database settings, installed apps, and middleware.
-- Procfile: This file is used to specify the commands that should be executed when your Django app is deployed on a hosting platform.
-- requirements.txt: This file lists the dependencies required for the Django project to run.
-- env.py: This file is used to store environment variables for a Django project or application, such as database connection details or API keys.

 ## User Stories